How To Research Your Period House

 Tel: 01 6744800

 Another excellent repository is the Dublin City Library and Archive.
-Located in the former Gilbert Library, Pearse Street, this fine Mount Charles sandstone building was recently refurbished and opened to the public in 2003.
+Located in the former Gilbert Library, Pearse Street, this fine Mount Charles sandstone building was refurbished and opened to the public in 2003.
 Today it holds the re-branded Dublin City Library and Archive, previously known as the Dublin Corporation Gilbert Library and the Dublin Corporation Archives, respectively.

 If your period property is located in Dublin, then the Dublin City Archive will be particularly relevant.
 Some highlights of the collection include the papers of the Wide Street Commission, 1757-1849 and the townships/urban district councils records for Rathmines and Rathgar, 1847-1930, Pembroke, 1863-1930 and Howth, 1918-40.